 A Travel Guide to Urbiztondo, San Juan, La Union

-La Union may not be the surfing capital of the Philippines, but due to its relatively proximity to NCR, it tends to be more popular and more frequented to (not to mention that it’s more affordable than booking a flight to Siargao).
-It’s also home to an emerging beach-party culture, and a refuge for those broken by love.
+La Union may not be the surfing capital of the Philippines, but due to its relatively proximity to NCR, it tends to be more popular and frequently visited local destination (not to mention that's it's more affordable than booking a flight to Siargao).
+It’s also home to an emerging beach-party culture, and a refuge for those suffering mild to severe broken-heartedness.

 How to Get to Urbiztondo, San Juan, La Union